Equivariant iterated loop space theory and permutative G-categories: Appendix: the double bar construction and the proof of Trouble

 \section{Appendix: the double bar construction and the proof of \myref{Trouble}}

-The proof of \myref{Trouble} is based on a construction that the senior author has used for decades in unpublished work.
-Heretofore he has always found alternative arguments that avoid its use in published work, so it has not appeared in print.
+The proof of \myref{Trouble} is based on a construction that the senior author has used for decades in unpublished work and whose algebraic analogue has also long been used.
+Heretofore he has always found alternative arguments that avoid its use in published work, and the topological version seems not to have appeared in print.
 The construction works in great generality with different kinds of bar constructions, as described in \cite{Meyer1, Meyer2, Shul} for example.
 We restrict attention to the monadic bar construction used in this paper.
 We shall be informal, since it is routine to fill in the missing details.

 We assume given two monads $\mathbf C$ and $\mathbf D$ in some reasonable category $\sU$, and we assume given a morphism of monads $\io\colon \mathbf C\rtarr \mathbf D$.
 We also assume given a right $\mathbf D$-functor $\SI\colon \sU\rtarr \sV$ for some other reasonable category $\sV$.
 Then $\SI$ is a right $\mathbf D$-functor with the pullback action